rohitranasj/Network_scanner/README.md

 # Project1

-Basic python scripts based for linux OS
+Basic python scripts based on linux OS

 ## MAC Changer
 Used for changing the mac address of your OS , USE --help for more option.